-- (1) Relates to changes in estimates and assumptions concerning anticipated waste flow, cost and timing of future final capping, closure and post-closure activities at certain landfills, including the Subtitle D landfill in Southbridge, Massachusetts ("Southbridge Landfill"), as well as changes to expansion airspace.
-See Note 11, Commitments and Contingencies and Note 16, Other Items and Charges for disclosure regarding Southbridge Landfill. - (2) Includes amounts paid and amounts that are being processed through accounts payable as a part of our disbursement cycle.
+- (1) Relates to changes in estimates and assumptions concerning anticipated waste flow, cost and timing of future final capping, closure and post-closure activities at certain landfills, including the Subtitle D landfill in Southbridge, Massachusetts ("Southbridge Landfill"), as well as changes to expansion airspace at other landfills.
+See Note 17, Other Items and Charges for disclosure regarding Southbridge Landfill. - (2) Includes amounts paid and amounts that are being processed through accounts payable as a part of our disbursement cycle.